Aqueum/UFS-NeighborhoodMap/README.md

 ## js/app.js
 The bulk of the app, initially including:
 - the data (in the future this will be moved to a database)
-- the viewmodel which controls what you see & how you interact with it
+- the ViewModel which controls what you see & how you interact with it
 - the

 ## css/styles.css